2024: Movement

 How we navigate movement in proximal vs. mediated environments dictates the impact these movements have on our world.

-The 2024 Social Justice + Media Symposium, taking place at Queens College explores the concept of movement, from people to platforms, and how movement can support more just and equitable futures.
+The 2024 Social Justice + Media Symposium, taking place at Queens College explored the concept of movement, from people to platforms, and how movement can support more just and equitable futures.
 Queens is the most diverse county in the US, a region that celebrates movement: two international airports, a sprawling metro system, an immigrant diaspora with over 800 languages, art centers and theaters, and social movements and passionate activism.

 For more information about the Social Justice + Media Symposium, about Moses Shumow, or if you are interested in joining this network, please contact Dr. Paul Mihailidis at [email protected]

 Agenda